ali-javed/hybrid_semantic/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Gold Standards for all experiments can be found in the folder archived in data_set_and_gold_standard.zip.
-There are three parameters that need to be set in metadata_based_distances.
+There are two parameters that need to be set in the script metadata_based_distances.py: tweet file name and hashtag file name.
+Here come instructions to set the parameter values in the script.

-1. Tweets file.
+1. Tweet file name:

-a) For running GT-R1,GT-R2, GT-R3.
-GT-S1, GT-S2, GT-S3, GT-ALL, set tweet_file = "/data/combined.txt" in line 26.
+Set tweet_file = "/data/combined.txt" in line 26.

-b) hashtag_extracted_file_name = '/data/GT_Hashtags/"desired gt file here".txt'

-c) make sure ext_hashtags() is commented in line 274

-if you want to run anyother hashtag file

-a) set tweet_file = "/data/<desired file containing tweet in each line>.txt" in line 26.

-b) uncomment line 31 for a generic hashtag file name

-c) uncomment ext_hashtags() in line 274
+2. Hashtag file name:
+Set hashtag_extracted_file_name = '/data/GT_Hashtags/gt-file.txt' in line ???.
+(Here, gt-file is the ground truth hashtag file you want to use.)

+Note: if you want to use your own tweet data set and your own ground truth hashtag set, replace "combined.txt" above with your tweet dataset name and "gt-file.txt" above with your ground truth hashtag file name.

 For any clustering task "method" and "distance" parameters for hierarchical clustering and extracting flat clusters need to be set in form_text_and_metadata_based_clusters.py and Hybrid.py